ImperialCollegeLondon/ReCoDE-HandEyeCalibration/docs/FeatureDetection.md

         double xc, yc, zc, rc;
         this->Fit3DSphere(contour_3d_positions, xc, yc, zc, rc);
 ```

 To ensure the accuracy of the calculations, we have added a block for sanity check.
-The criteria is that the reconstructed radii of markers should be within a 2mm range from the ground truth values.
+The criteria is that the reconstructed radii of markers should be within a 2 mm range of the ground truth values.

 ```cpp
         if(fabs(rc - radius_list[i])<=2.0)